ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 The 'create_perturbed_table()' function which creates the frequency table with cell key perturbation applied has the following arguments:

-create_perturbed_table(data, geog, tab_vars, record_key, ptable)
+create_perturbed_table(data, geog, tab_vars, record_key, ptable, threshold)

 - data - a pandas dataframe containing the data to be tabulated and perturbed.
 - geog - a string vector giving the column name in 'data' that contains the desired geography level you wish to tabulate at, e.g. ["Local_Authority", "Ward"].
 This can be the empty vector, geog=[], if no geography level is required.
 - tab_vars - a string vector giving the column names in 'data' of the variables to be tabulated e.g. ["Age","Health","Occupation"].
 This can also be the empty vector, tab_vars=[].
-However, at least one of 'tab_vars' or 'geog' must be populated - if both are left blank an error message will be returned.
+However, at least one of 'tab_vars' or 'geog' must be populated. if both are left blank an error message will be returned.
 - record_key - a string containing the column name in 'data' giving the record keys required for perturbation.
 - ptable - a pandas dataframe containing the 'ptable' file which determines when perturbation is applied.
+- threshold - the value below which a count is suppressed (default 10).

 Example rows of a microdata table are shown below: